Suddath History, Family Crest & Coats of Arms

 Migration of the Suddath family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
-Early North American records indicate many people bearing the name Suddath were among those contributors: Henry and Elizabeth Southey who settled in Virginia with their children Mary and Thomas in 1623; Dan Southerby settled in Virginia in 1653; Mary Southerby settled in New England
+Early North American records indicate many people bearing the name Suddath were among those contributors: Henry and Elizabeth Southey who settled in Virginia with their children Mary and Thomas in 1623; Dan Southerby settled in Virginia in 1653; Mary Southerby settled in New England in 1755..

 Contemporary Notables of the name Suddath (post 1700) +

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2016, February 1) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html